jon-wong-sutd/git-lessons/git-lesson.md

 git reset --hard master~1     # Move branch 'master' upstream to first-commit
 {% endhighlight %}

-Our story will continue properly from the first-commit.
-The second-commit was really a digression to understand Git objects. `git log --decorate git-obj-study` shows:
+Our story will continue properly from the *first-commit*.
+The *second-commit* was really a digression to understand Git objects. `git log --decorate git-obj-study` shows:
 <pre>
 <code>{% include git-log/ch.html commit-id=second-commit branch="git-obj-study" %}
 <span class="git-red">|</span> Author: Author A <a@c.com>